Skip to content

 Identify matched rules

-Check X-Matched-Rule to verify which URL pattern configuration applied to the request.
+Check EC-Matched-Rule to verify which URL pattern configuration applied to the request.

 Internal headers